rsegecin/ArduinoCollection/README.md

 ## To insert a new serial command:

+It's useful when interpreting **AT** like commands that may have few parameters to be parsed.
+Despite the size of the code in interruption it's really fast and makes just a few comparisons with the current command to be interpreted.

    - add the command's name in the **enum eSerialCommands** inside the file **SerialInterpreter**.h
    - while setting up execute the following command ```SerialInterpreter.AddCommand("print", SerialInterpreterClass::eSerialCommands::[]);```
    - add a new case on the switch inside SerialHandler function as you can see in **test.ino**.
+   - get those parameters with ```SerialInterpreter.GetParameter([parameter nº])```

 This serial library interprets messages with the following format:
 ```